Experimental Approaches to Color

 • Simply Simmons synthetic sable (filberts) of various sizes

 • Paint: I mainly use Gamblin, and artist-grade paint is great.
 You will want to have at least these colors or similar equivalents.
-For some of the exercises it will be fun to pull out some other paints that you might have on hand as well!
+For many of the exercises it will be fun to pull out other paints that you might have on hand as well!

 • Titanium White